phillipadsmith/2014.phillipadsmith.com/_posts/2019-02-19-push-journalism-vs-pull-journalism.md

   - innovation
 ---

-A few months back, I sat down for a coffee with a with a journalist who was starting a new a regional news project.
+A few months back, I sat down for a coffee with a journalist who was starting a new a regional news project.
 The conversation was focused on potential business models for this new initiative.
 Since announcing the Journalism Entrepreneurship Boot Camp and News Foundry, these coffee conversation have been happening with more frequency -- _and I love every minute of them._
 {: .lead}

 Over the course of these conversations -- literally dozens of them -- several patterns have started to emerge.
 There's one specific pattern, however, that I believe is indicative of how some significant percentage of journalists see the process of connecting the work of a new journalistic undertaking to the people it's aiming to serve.